-South Lanarkshire Council Recommended Point for Action Planned Actions Target Date for Completion Responsible Officer(s) 2.
-On its completion, the Food Law Service Plan for 2023-24, that is being currently drafted, should be approved as deemed necessary.
-Our Food Law Service Plan for 2023-24 once completed will be submitted to the Community and Enterprise Resources Committee for approval in November 2023.
+Recommended Point for Action Planned Actions Target Date for Completion Responsible Officer(s) Law Service Plan for 2023-24, that is being currently drafted, should be approved as deemed a Our Food Law Service Plan for 2023-24 once completed will be submitted to the Community and Enterprise Resources Committee for approval in November 2023.
 The plan itself will be finalised by the end of May 2023.
-07/11/23 Divisional Environmental Health Officer 3.
-Consider addressing the current resource deficit of 10.4 FTE officers identified via the resource calculation as well as an additional two officers who are now on maternity leave, required to deliver the new FLRS implementation in full.
+07/11/23 Divisional Environmental Health Officer current resource deficit of 10.4 FTE officers identified via the resource calculation as well as an additional two officers who are now on maternity leave, required to deliver the new FLRS implementation in full.
 The service will continue attempts to recruit for vacant posts in the agreed establishment for the Food & Business Regulation team.
 There is no scope to increase the establishment to cover the estimated deficit from the resource calculation.
 The estimated deficit highlights the pitfall in the new food law rating scheme, which was intended to be resource neutral, whilst focussing on higher risk businesses when agreed at SFELC many years ago.
 The resultant impact of the new system, rather than being resource neutral as intended has been to increase the burden on Local Authorities to a level that surpasses our available resources.
 The service will lobby for FSS to address the resource burden introduced by the new system, through the SAFER project.
-A marked issue is the need to inspect 'broadly compliant' businesses at a higher frequency than was 04/09/23 will be the date when all vacant posts will be recruited and full establishment restored.
+A marked issue is the need to inspect 'broadly compliant' 04/09/23 will be the date when all vacant posts will be recruited and full establishment restored.
 Whilst the Authority has considered recruiting additional officers there is currently no scope to increase the establishment to cover the resource calculation deficit.
 Environmental Services Manager/ Divisional Environmental Health Officer